-Convenient and Flexible: Eight-week modules allow you to enroll when you're ready and complete the program at your own pace.
-By taking two courses per semester, you can earn your MSN in 24 months.
+Flexibility: Eight-week modules allow you to enroll when you're ready and complete the program at your own pace.
+You can earn your MSN in as few as 24 months.

-Higher entry-level earnings: MSN-holders have significantly higher earning potential than their peers with a bachelor's degree.
-The average salary for nursing professionals with a master's degree amounts to about $94,000 annually, according to PayScale, compared to $84,000 yearly earnings for those who hold a bachelor's degree.
+Higher earnings: Clinical nurse leader salaries average about $94,000, according to Glassdoor, compared to $84,000 yearly earnings for those who only hold a bachelor's degree.